 **We are especially interested in sites willing to test insulated compost tumblers as a component of your garden’s food scrap composting pilot project.
 If you’re interested in incorporating a Jora Compost Tumbler into your grant proposal you can find more information about them, including a video at http://www.joracomposters.com or call Pat Sagui at (802) 744-2345 with your questions.

-Grant decisions will be made by late May.
 If your group is selected as one of our pilot sites we will be in touch to discuss next steps.
-Pilot projects will begin construction in summer 2017.
-Your NEGEF grant is matched with funds and in-kind to provide additional project support, including:
+Pilot projects will begin construction in late summer or early fall 2017.
+As a pilot site, in addition to your Grassroots Fund grant, you will receive resources and ongoing project support, including:

 - Ongoing technical assistance (in-person and by phone)